gbadev-org/gbadev-org.github.io/docs/getting-started.md

 This is ideal if you just want to get a game done, without worrying too much about how the hardware works.
-Unfortunately, there is nothing similar to PC engines like Unity, Godot, and the GBA doesn't support languages like C#, Python or Jave.
+Unfortunately, there is nothing similar to PC engines like Unity, Godot, and the GBA doesn't support languages like C#, Python or Java.

 Our recommendation is to use [butano](https://github.com/GValiente/butano), a C++ library that simplifies GBA development a lot.
 It has become quite popular, so you will easily get support for